-Related party are the shareholders of the Parent Company who are represented in Board of Directors as well as major shareholders and the companies in which any of its members is in the same time a board member in the Parent Company's Board of Directors and associated companies.
-In the ordinary course of business, the Group has carried some transactions during the year with related parties.
+Related parties represent the Parent Company's shareholders who are represented in Board of Directors as well as major shareholders, executive management personnel, and the Group's associates.
+In the ordinary course of business, the Group has carried out some transactions during the year with related parties.

 The transactions which are included in the consolidated financial statements as follows:

-2020 2019 Transactions Management fees 38,827 43,374 Salaries and key management compensation 238,988 232,451 Provision (due from related party) (600,000) - Balances Accounts receivable and other assets 5,419 621,308 Accounts payable and other credit balances (Note 8) 25,980 302,566 Off balance sheet items Net assets of clients' portfolios (major shareholders) 75,350,205 116,665,061
+2021 2020 Transactions Management fees 35,201 38,827 Salaries and remunerations of executive management 273,108 238,988 Provision (due from related party) - (600,000) Balances Accounts receivable and other assets 624,764 5,419 Accounts payable and other credit balances (Note 8) 263,358 25,980 Off balance sheet items Net assets of clients' portfolios (major shareholders) 168,181,827 75,350,205